nfmcclure/tensorflow_cookbook/09_Recurrent_Neural_Networks/01_Introduction/readme.md

-# Introduction To RNNs in Tensorflow
+# Introduction To RNNs in TensorFlow

 Placeholder for future purposes